 How did I speak?
 Did I act appropriately?
 How did I behave?
 Did I lose my own mindfulness?
 Was I aware of my actions?

 When we reflect in this way we don’t just “believe” that meditation is going to “fix” something.

 Begin With One Thing

-In the beginning, you need to choose one thing as your focus.
-How should we pick what to focus on?
-We should select the emotion that is most habitual in our own minds.
+In the beginning, we need to choose one thing as our focus.
+How should we pick a focus?
+We select the emotion that is most habitual in our own minds.
 We need to see how our minds behave.
 Understand this as slow training.

-Rinpoche observes than many of us approach meditation as if we are interviewing for a job we really want.
+Rinpoche observes that many of us approach meditation as if we are interviewing for a job we really want.
 We know we want to meditate, but we are not sure if we will do it well.
 That may be because we compare ourselves and our practice to the stories of the great masters.
-Then, we become concerned and we are nervous.
+Then, we become concerned and we get nervous.
 Why?
 We have expectations.
-With this attitude, we are going to have a difficult time.
-We must keep reminding ourselves not to have too much expectation.
-Lowering expectation reduces the fear.
+With this attitude, we are going to experience difficulties.
+Instead, we simply keep reminding ourselves not to have too much expectation.
+Lowering expectation reduces fear.

 Rinpoche uses the example of pride.
 When we are proud, we are very vulnerable.
 We are very concerned about how others view us.
 If someone treats us poorly, we get a lot of pain.
 We feel we have “rights” to speak or to act.
 But, we need to understand that this attitude actually causes us pain.
 Many of us feel this way.

 When we reflect on pride or any other emotion, we need to start from a feeling of contentment.
+We acknowledge our basic goodness, and then see how we’re progressing.
 Don’t hope to get good results, but just observe.
-Don’t have expectations of results.
+Drop the expectations of results.
 Be fearless!